 It is illegal to wear camouflage clothing in St. Vincent and the Grenadines.
 Driving in St. Vincent & the Grenadines is on the left according to British tradition.
 Visitors are required to purchase a temporary license for EC$65 and must be able to produce a domestic driving license.
 The official language is English and an English-based Vincentian dialect is widely spoken.
 Visitors to St. Vincent and the Grenadines must be in possession of a valid passport and a return or onward ticket.
 Visas are required from nationals of The Dominican Republic, Jordan, Syria, Lebanon, The People's Republic of China, Iraq, Iran and Nigeria.
 A Departure Tax of EC$40 per person must be paid by all visitors who have been in the country for 24 hours or more.

 St. Vincent and the Grenadines is an independent parliamentary democracy and member of the Commonwealth of Nations.
 Their parliamentary and legislative systems are derived from the British model with 15 elected representatives, 4 senators and a prime minister serving a maximum 5-year term of office.
-Queen Elizabeth II is represented by a Governor General.
+The Crown is represented by a Governor General.

 Formerly comprising a strong agricultural base with bananas serving as the chief export crop, the economy of St.Vincent and the Grenadines is increasingly dependent on tourism which is now the nation's primary source of overseas exchange.